instinctive/edu-advent-2024/day04.md

 Now we will look for occurances of the word in each line.
 When we find one, we will return the position of the $k$-th letter.
-As in part 1, the word can be backwards or forwards.
+As in part 1, the word can appear backwards or forwards.

 ```haskell
 findMiddles k word line =